-Tai Mai Wan strongly supports energy levels that have been compromised by chronic illness and especially those that involve heat.
+Tai Mai Wan supports energy levels that have been compromised by chronic illness and especially those that involve heat in the lungs and stomach.
 As the qi and yin have been damaged there may be thirst and fatigue and a general body weakness.
+This is an alternative to Sheng Mai San that we created and we substitute Tai Zi Shen (“Prince Ginseng) for Ren Shen.
+This makes the formula even more for heat signs as well as bring the cost down.

 Tai Zi Shen (Pseudostellaria) or “Prince Ginseng” is used here to raise basic energy levels and cool heat.
 It is said to be gentler than Ren Shen and I find that it better tolerated by most Westerners.